 School governing bodies have the right to dispose of materials or equipment purchased from their delegated budget and will retain income from the proceeds of such sales.
-In the case of assets purchased from non-delegated funds Portsmouth City Council will decide whether a school should retain the proceeds of sale.
+In the case of assets including land and buildings purchased from non-delegated funds Portsmouth City Council will decide whether a school should retain the proceeds of sale.